microsoft/demikernel/BUILDING.md

 ## Configuring

+The Demikernel libOSes and apps are configured through a config.yaml file.
+You can find an example in `src/c++/config.yaml`

+DPDK requires a white list to ensure that it does not co-opt all of your network connections.
+Use 'ifconfig' to find the name of your DPDK network device, then 'ethtool -i' to find the PCI bus ID.
+Update the PCI bus ID in the eal args in your config.yaml file.

-Some system-wide configuration needs to be performed before DPDK will function.
+In addition, some system-wide configuration needs to be performed before DPDK will function.

 ### Hugepage Support